OpenTranslationBible/open-bible/en-GB/23.Isaiah/md/isaiah-14.md

 ## Isaiah 14:18

-All the rulers of the nations rest in honor, each in his own tomb.
+All the rulers of the nations rest in honour, each in his own tomb.

 ## Isaiah 14:19